 Global natural gas production and imports can also affect domestic prices.
 When global production increases, prices tend to fall, whereas international shortages can lead to price hikes.

-Extreme weather events continue to play a role in price projections.
-During very cold winters or hot heatwaves, people often have to pay higher prices because demand for goods increases.
-Storms and natural disasters that damage supply chains can also cause prices to rise.
+Extreme weather events continue to influence price projections.
+During frigid winters or hot heatwaves, people often pay higher prices because demand for goods increases.
+Storms and natural disasters that damage supply chains can also raise prices.

 Related Blog: